 This is a Part 2 of a two part post.
 Start with Part 1 here, if interested.
 In the previous installment, I focused on a 1955 World War III scenario in Germany.
 This second part moves elsewhere in the world.

 Part of the historical flavor is that, while we may study the situation in detail, the commanders at the time had none of that hindsight.
 So any surprise that they faced at the time, to the extent that the game can model it, will be a surprise for we players only the first time through.
-Add to that the unpleasantness of playing the same thing over-and-over again, trying to get it right… It’s usually better to expect a scenario to be a once-through affair.
+Add to that the unpleasantness of playing the same thing over-and-over again, trying to get it right… it would seem more satisfying were we to expect a scenario to be a once-through affair.

-One could make the counter argument that, as a military person, your real life counterpart has undergone training well beyond even the most dedicated gamer.
+One could make the counter argument that, as a virtual military person, your real life counterpart has undergone training well beyond even the most dedicated gamer.
 He knows his own people and platforms inside and out and has also studied the enemy.
-He may well have spent more time in preparation for an operation than you’re going to spend on the entire game.
+He may well have spent more time in preparation for an operation than you’re going to spend on the entire game (both in real and simulated time).
 In that way, playing and replaying a given scenario can be seen as an equivalent to the years of training and experience that precedes any battle.

 Wherein I Completely Spoil The Surprise